automata-network/docs/docs/xata/liquiditypool-guide.md

 ## Swapping Tokens

-* Click on "Swap" at the top left hand corner.
+* Click on "Swap" at the top left corner.
 * Select the tokens that you are swapping for.

 ![](../assets/xata/select_token.jpeg){style="zoom:60%; display: block; margin: 0 auto"}

 * The token at the bottom is what you will receive for trading in the tokens at the top.
-The estimated output token amount will be calculated based on the token monetary value ratio from the liquidity pool.
+The estimated output token amount will be calculated based on the tokens' monetary value ratio from the liquidity pool.

 ![](../assets/xata/swap.jpeg){style="zoom:80%"}

-* You can also click on the gear icon to adjust the "Slippage Tolerance" and "Transaction Deadline" & "Multihop" for your transaction if necessary.
+* Click on the gear icon to adjust the "Slippage Tolerance" and "Transaction Deadline" & "Multihop" for your transaction if necessary.

 ![](../assets/xata/settings.jpeg){style="zoom:80%"}

 * **Slippage tolerance**: The % of the price change that a user can tolerate.
 For instance, if the value were set at 0.5%, then the transaction will be reverted if the token price change is greater than 0.5%.
 * **Transaction deadline**: The amount of time in seconds after the transaction is submitted.
 If a transaction were executed past the deadline, it will be reverted.
 * **Multihop**:  When a user is attempting to swap USDC for DAI, and such a LP pair does not exist, this trade must go through an intermediary token (USDT) from another existing LP pair.
 The trade route would look like this: USDC -> USDT -> DAI.

 * Once you are ready, click on "Swap" and a prompt on XATA will appear.
 Click on "Confirm Swap" to proceed.